ArthurReVit/my-excuse-app/server/README.md

 ## Latest commit:

-## 21/02/2025: Now under the testing branch:
+## 21/02/2025: Ready to merge with the master branch:

-- Updated the app.py so it works with the DB connection.
-- Abstracted the DB connection to a new file called db.py
-- Created the item_model.py file to define the ItemModel class.
-- Created the item_routes.py file to define the item routes.
+- Updated the item_routes.py file to include the update and delete routes.
+- Tested and proved that the app works as expected.

 ### Project Documentation